Adding an Issue (Checkpoint-Specific)

 - Source code: Paste in relevant source code from the page under test as necessary.

-- Screenshot: Click the Upload button, browse for and select the desired image file, then click Open.
-You can upload a maximum of 5 screenshots per issue.
+- Upload Screenshots: Click the Upload button, browse for and select the desired image files, then click Open.
+You can upload a maximum of 10 screenshots per issue.
 For more information, see Adding a Screenshot to an Issue.

 - Recommendation Technique: Select a Recommendation type from the dropdown box.
 You can write your own recommendation technique to fix the issue, or select an alternative text as the image changes.

 - Recommendation to Fix: In this free-form text entry field, type as desired to record any additional information not included in the Description field.
 This can include remediation advice.
 If you have selected the option, 'Select an alternative text as image changes' in the Recommendation Technique field, this field gets automatically filled with the details.

 Check the Add another issue box to display another Add New Issue dialog box form upon saving the present one, if desired.